Skip to main content

 • Follow LA City Emergency Management (@ReadyLA) on social media – “X”, Facebook, Instagram, Threads, and Nextdoor.

-• As each widespread local emergency unfolds, check for EMD’s latest info at: Emergency.LACity.gov/Updates
+• As each widespread local emergency unfolds, check for EMD’s latest info at: Emergency.LACity.gov

 Additional Resources: